 I have always tried to involve readers in decisions about this blog, but the poll regarding which navigation app I should use was inconclusive.
-I will therefore try to continue using both Viewranger and Outdooractive for now.

 I have been experimenting with both navigation apps for the last six months on my Edinburgh Exploits, City Strolls and Leith Loping routes which are regularly added to.
 The difference is that if I continue to record routes on Viewranger, they can easily be synched with Outdooractive, but people don’t get the additional features for creators or users.
 If I record my routes on Outdooractive, then Viewranger becomes a thing of the past.
 This leaves people who use my routes there to have access to my historic routes only, unless they move across to Outdooractive.